Seahawks1013/242studentslabs/labs/lab8.md

 - How many trie nodes do all four share before their paths diverge?
 - How many nodes would a string BST use to store the same four words?

+Answer: All four nodes share the 'ap' prefix, with three of them sharing the 'app' prefix.
+A string BST would store each word as its own, separate node.
+A string BST would use 4 full independent string nodes for the same four words.

 **[OBSERVE 6]**
 A BST storing strings compares full strings at each node: O(L) per comparison, O(log n) comparisons → O(L log n) per lookup.
 A trie does O(L) total regardless of n.

 But there is a storage scenario where the BST uses *less* memory than the trie.
 Describe it precisely.
 (Hint: think about what the trie's sharing advantage requires.)

+Answer: The BST would utilize less memory when those words share few or no common prefixes.
+A trie allocates one node per character, which gives it an advantage coming from prefix sharing.
+Even if a word is unique, the trie will allocate a separate node for every single character.
+The BST would store each word as a single node containing the whole string.
+This would favor the BST when short words and highly distinct starting characters are used.

 ---